 - Having a budget of their own can help them learn to prioritise and have more appreciation for the things they’ve saved for.
 It also encourages children to be more independent.

-The potential downsides of giving pocket money
+The potential downsides

 - Children may start to think that being given money is a right